awsdocs/amazon-aurora-user-guide/doc_source/Aurora.VersionPolicy.md

 <a name="aurora-version-minimum-eol"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.VersionPolicy.html)

 Before we ask that you upgrade to a newer major version and to help you plan, we provide a reminder at least 12 months in advance\.
 We do so to communicate the detailed upgrade process\.
 Details include the timing of certain milestones, the impact on your DB clusters, and the actions that we recommend that you take\.
-We always recommend that you thoroughly test your applications against new database versions before performing a major version upgrade\.
+We always recommend that you thoroughly test your applications with new database versions before performing a major version upgrade\.

 After this 12\-month period, an automatic upgrade to the subsequent major version might be applied to any database cluster still running the older version\.
 If so, the upgrade is started during scheduled maintenance windows\.

 ## How often Amazon Aurora minor versions are released<a name="Aurora.VersionPolicy.MinorVersionCadence"></a>

  In general, Amazon Aurora minor versions are released quarterly\.
 The release schedule might vary to pick up additional features or fixes\.

-## How long Amazon Aurora minor versions remain available<a name="Aurora.VersionPolicy.MinorVersionLifetime"></a>

- We intend to make each Amazon Aurora minor version of a particular major version available for at least 12 months\.
-At the end of this period, Aurora might apply an auto minor version upgrade to the subsequent default minor version\.
-Such an upgrade is started during the scheduled maintenance window for any cluster that is still running the older minor version\.

- We might replace a minor version of a particular major version sooner than the usual 12\-month period if there are critical matters such as security issues, or if the major version has been deprecated\.

- Before beginning automatic upgrades of minor versions, we generally provide a reminder three months in advance\.
-We do so to communicate the detailed upgrade process\.
-Details include the timing of certain milestones, the impact on your DB clusters, and the actions that we recommend that you take\.

 ## Long\-term support for selected Amazon Aurora minor versions<a name="Aurora.VersionPolicy.LTS"></a>